Pl0p/Modular_Synth/List_by_function.md

  - [Sample & Hold](https://sowa.synth.net/modular/sh.html) : This is sample and hold module equipped with other minor circuitry to make it more versatile - clock and noise generator
  - [Noise generator Sample & Hold](https://www.yusynth.net/Modular/EN/NOISE/index.html) : This single modules integrates two sub-modules : a noise voltage generator and a sample and hold (S&H) processor
  - [Sample and hold + noise](https://syinsi.com/projects/building-the-sample-and-hold-noise/) : Syinsi
+ - [Sample and hold + noise](http://familjenronnberg.se/~niklas/diy/eurorack/noise/) : The noise generator is inspired by Eric G with some changes

 # RANDOMNESS
  - [Branches](http://mutable-instruments.net/modules/branches) : Dual Bernoulli gate